-Hikes, bikes, and ice climbs, Osprey’s Talon 22 is a jack-of-all-trades day pack.
-Our contributor tested it through three years of dusty, thorny, sometimes muddy archaeological expeditions.
+Hiking, biking, and ice climbing: Osprey’s Talon 22 is a jack-of-all-trades pack.
+We tested it through 3 years of dusty, thorny, sometimes muddy archaeological expeditions.

 Osprey Packs positions itself as a maker of high-quality packs designed for functionality and durability.
 And to reinforce that message, it backs its bags with a lifetime guarantee.